mabdulkadr/ActiveDirectory-Scripts/JoinUnjoinComputerTool GUI/README.md

 This script is provided **as-is** without warranty.
 The author is **not responsible** for unintended modifications or data loss.
 Always test thoroughly before deploying in production.

----

-👉 Do you want me to also generate a **CHANGELOG.md** file so you can clearly track what was added in v1 → v2 (and future v3), alongside this README?